MSK President Craig Thompson announces HHCCI’s inclusion as the charter member in the MSK Cancer Alliance.

 Lehigh was first announced as a member of MSK's Cancer Alliance in August 2015.

 Members join the MSK Cancer Alliance after completing a rigorous evaluation.
-Currently the group has two formal members and one prospective member.
+Currently the group has three full members.

 Hartford HealthCare Cancer Institute